dehanj/wakeup-lamp/README.md

 # wakeup-lamp

-Simple wake up lampe spinning on an ESP32.
+Simple wake up lamp spinning on an ESP32.

 Not maintained.